 It has never been more important to speak up on behalf of our kids, schools and community.
 The good news is you don’t need to be an advocacy expert to talk about what’s best for our kids!
 Whether you are a student, staff member, parent or community member, your voice and passion are all that is needed to make a difference.

-School board members will lead a workshop this spring to introduce the art of effective advocacy, how the legislative process works (and when we can have the most influence), and the many ways you can help fight for what’s best for Clarkston’s kids, schools and community.
+Join us and learn the art of effective advocacy, how the legislative process works (and when we can have the most influence), and the many ways you can help fight for what’s best for Clarkston’s kids, schools and community.

 The White House

 Washington, DC 20510

 Washington, DC 20515